-Cash fees for outside directors are as follows: (1) an annual fee of \$40,000 for service on the Board, (2) a fee of \$1,500 for each Board meeting attended, (3) a \$3,000 annual fee for service on each of, as applicable, the Audit Committee, the Compensation Committee, and/or the Nominating and Governance Committee, (4) an additional annual fee of \$10,000 for serving as Chairman of the Audit Committee and (5) an additional annual fee of \$5,000 for serving as Chairman of the Compensation Committee or the Nominating and Governance Committee.
+Cash fees for outside directors are as follows: (1) an annual fee of \$40,000 for service on the Board, (2) a fee of \$1,500 for each Board meeting attended, (3) a \$3,000 annual fee for service on each of, as applicable, the Audit Committee, the Compensation Committee, and/or the Nominating and Governance Committee, and (4) an additional annual fee of \$15,000 for serving as Chairman of the Audit Committee, the Compensation Committee or the Nominating and Governance Committee.
 All directors also receive reimbursement for travel and other expenses directly related to activities as directors.

-On May 3, 2007, the date of the Company's 2007 Annual Meeting of Stockholders, each of the outside directors received a grant of 4,400 shares of restricted stock under the Stock Incentive Plan.
-The closing price of the Company's stock on the date of grant was \$34.43 per share, so the grant date fair value of each award was \$151,492.
-Each of these grants is subject to a time vesting condition which provides for the vesting of 25% of the grant on each of May 1, 2008, May 1, 2009, May 1, 2010 and May 1, 2011.
+On May 6, 2010, the date of the Company's 2010 Annual Meeting of Stockholders, Messrs.
+Berwick, Gibbons, Pace, Richman and Schaub and Ms. Novogradac each received a grant of 6,200 shares of restricted stock under the Stock Incentive Plan.
+The closing price of the Company's stock on the date of grant was \$26.39 per share, so the grant date fair value of each award was \$163,618.
+Each of the foregoing grants is subject to a time vesting condition which provides for the vesting of 25% of the grant on each of May 1, 2011, May 1, 2012, May 1, 2013 and May 1, 2014.
 Notwithstanding the foregoing, each grant will vest upon the recipient's retirement (except under certain specified circumstances), death, termination due to total and permanent disability, or the occurrence of a Change in Control (see Appendix A for a definition of this term).
-Each of the current outside directors is eligible for retirement under the foregoing provision.
+Each of Messrs.
+Berwick, Gibbons, Richman and Schaub is eligible for retirement under the foregoing provision.